robleroni/Puerro/huerto/04/README.md

 Since the button itself stays the same on each click the current diffing algorithm will not rerender the button.
 This causes the instance of the `state` object in the `click` event handler to be stuck on the initial state.

 There are two ways we looked at to eliminate this problem:

 1. Accessing the state through a getter function.
 This way the consumer of the state can be sure to get the latest instance.
 2. Only mutate the state through actions, which get called with the latest state.

-We decided to implement both strategies, because the action functions not only make sure the latest state is passed, but also, make the code more readable.
+We decided to implement both strategies, because the action functions not only make sure the latest state is passed, but also, make the code more readable and mutations on the state centralised.

 ## Result

+The final result of this chapter is a fully functional CRUD system of our vegetable garden.
+We created the final crud without the vDom but with pure HTML and JS.
+We recognized, that although this is possible we would not recommend using this approach for bigger problems than a simple CRUD.
+The code is already quite incomprehensible.
+This is mainly due to DOM manipulations being made all over the code and not in a centralized manner.
+This also leads to decreased testability since a large protion of the functions manipulate the DOM directly, which makes it difficult to test any single function.